LinkedInAttic/datafu/README.md

 # DataFu

 DataFu is a collection of user-defined functions for working with large-scale data in Hadoop and Pig.
 This library was born out of the need for a stable, well-tested library of UDFs for data mining and statistics.
-It is used at LinkedIn in many of our off-line workflows for data derived products like "People You May Know" and "Skills".
+It is used at LinkedIn in many of our off-line workflows for data derived products like "People You May Know" and "Skills & Endorsements".
 It contains functions for:

 * PageRank
 * Quantiles (median), variance, etc.